91% Syrah, 9% Viognier

 Dry Creek Valley

-Fermentation: Whole-berry, destemmed, not crushed, fermented on indigenous yeast; pressed after eight days; natural malolactic.
+Fermentation: Whole-berry, destemmed, not crushed, fermented on indigenous yeast; pressed after seven days; natural malolactic.

-All estate grown grapes, hand harvested.
-Destemmed and whole berry fermented on the native yeasts, followed by full malolactic on the naturally-occurring bacteria; 1.05g/L tartaric acid addition; minimum effective sulfur (35 ppm at crush, 152 ppm over the course of aging).
+All estate grown grapes, hand harvested; destemmed and whole berry fermented on the native yeasts, followed by full malolactic on the naturally-occurring bacteria; 0.29g/L tartaric acid addition to three fermentors; minimum effective sulfur (35 ppm at crush, 115 ppm over the course of aging).
 Pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.

 Average Rating: 90.5

 See all food pairing recipes we have created specifically for this wine.See pairings